guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

-Finally, under _Temp Sources_ select your sensors that will be used for this custom sensor, and hit _Save Sensor_ in the top left.
+Finally, under _Temp Sources_ select sensors that will be used for this custom sensor, and hit _Save Sensor_ in the top left.
 CoolerControl will do a quick reboot to make the new sensor.

 <p align="center">
   <img